R2xpdGNo/Reverse_TCP_Program/README.md

 R2xpdGNo@proton.com

 ## TODO
-- Add List Proccess
+- Add List Proccess (Done)
-- Add Image sending client
+- Add Image sending client (Done)
 - Possible create class with all client commands
+- Find UAC Bypass
+- Allow for Server to control multiple Clients
+- add download/upload to move files between server and client
+- mkdir / rmdir
+- show system info
+- shutdown/restart
+- execute

 ## Disclaimer
 These tools are provided for educational and research purposes only.
 The author of this project is in no way responsible for any misuse of these tools.